 However, Dutch law is relatively lenient in distributing the burden of proof between the parties in litigation.
-Principles of reasonableness and fairness will primarily determine which party has to produce certain evidence b) Discovery of documents
+Principles of reasonableness and fairness will primarily determine which party has to produce certain evidence.

 The same applies in preliminary proceedings except for the fact that parties do not have to submit indisputable evidence, but parties have to make their assertion sufficiently plausible.